 \section{Discussion}

 We have presented a general framework for understanding the properties of variational estimation for parametric mixture models.
 The key insight of our work comes from representing the profiled variational objective function as an $M$-estimator.
 Once we make this connection, we can leverage a rich toolkit of asymptotic and methodological results available for this context.

-We have presented a general asymptotic theory of variational inference estimates of model parameters in independent, identically distributed latent variable moels.
-The theory does not indicate that variational inference is guaranteed to be consistent, and it is often difficult to derive the profile criterion function necessary to assess consistency.
-We proposed an empirical test of consistency based on estimating the gradient of the profile criterion at a single parameter value.
-This proposed method worked well in practice, correctly indicating whether variational inference is inconsistent in two generalized linear mixed models.
+The theory does not guarantee that variational estimators are consistent, and it is often difficult to derive the profile objective function necessary to assess consistency.
+We proposed an empirical test of consistency based on estimating the gradient of the profile objective at a single parameter value.
+This proposed method worked well in practice, correctly indicating whether variational estimator is inconsistent in two generalized linear mixed models.

-We also used the asymptotic theory to propose a sandwich covariance estimate to provide calibrated confidence regions and a one-step correction to the variational estimate when the variational estimate is consistent.
-Both of these methods work well in practice, and in fact the one-step correction exceeded our expectations by correcting some of the bias in fixed-effect variational parameter estimates in a logistic regression model with random quadratics.
+We also used the asymptotic theory to propose a sandwich covariance estimator to provide calibrated confidence regions of variational estimators and a one-step correction to the variational estimator.
+Both of these methods work well when the variational estimator is consistent, and in fact the one-step correction exceeded our expectations by correcting some of the bias in fixed-effect variational parameter estimators in a logistic regression model with random quadratics.

-Our theory is limited to models which are independent and identical at some level; while this includes many hierarchical and longitudinal models, it does exclude models for fully dependent time series, spatial data, and dyadic observations.
+Our theory is limited to models which are IID at some level.
+While this includes many hierarchical and longitudinal models, it excludes models for fully dependent time series, spatial data, and dyadic data.
 Extending the theory to cover those cases could be a fruitful next step.
 Additionally, we made the simplifying assumption that the variational class is of fixed and finite dimension, but our theory could be extended to other variational classes.